 To help you ensure fairness and serve genuine customers, Queue-it has given you the ability to challenge or hard-block traffic that emanates from a known data center.
 Queue-it works with trusted 3rd parties to obtain the list of data center IP addresses and keeps it continuously updated.

 When you enable traffic challenging, visitors with a data center IP address will need to solve a CAPTCHA before entering the waiting room.

 When you enable hard-blocking, visitors with a data center IP address will see a 403 forbidden HTTP error code and will be unable to enter the waiting room.

 Remember, Queue-it’s Abuse and Bot Protection already includes Anomaly Detection that challenges suspicious traffic, like connections with very short latency and multiple requests from the same IP address.
 Data center blocking bolsters this existing Abuse and Bot Protection.
 For more information, read the Bots & Abuse Management white paper, available in the GO Queue-it Platform

 You can find the Data Center IP Blocking feature under the “Bots and Abuse” tab on event settings in the GO Queue-it Platform.
 If you are unable to locate the tab please contact your Queue-it support representative at email@example.com.
 The Data Center IP Blocking feature is part of Queue-it’s Abuse and Bot Protection package.

-To enable soft-blocking, change the setting to “Soft-block.”
+To enable traffic challenging, change the setting to “Challenge.”
 To enable hard-blocking, change the setting to “Hard-block”.

 Given the high volume of traffic from data center IP addresses, the new Data Center IP Blocking feature can be a valuable tool to improve waiting room fairness for your genuine visitors.
 Though not a silver bullet, the Bots and Abuse package contains several features that you can use to mitigate the types of bots and abuse you experience.